nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `delc INDEX c/ ti/TITLE_OF_COMMENT_TO_DELETE`

 Example Scenario:
-* Comment to delete has title: Example, Date: 10/10/2010, Description: Example of comment, Staff index is 1
+* Comment to delete has Title: Working Ethics, Date: 10/10/2010, Description:Good, Staff index is 1
-* Command: `delc 1 c/ ti/Example`
+* Command: `delc 1 c/ ti/Working Ethics`

 #### 3.5.3.
-Edit comment on a staff: `editc INDEX c/`
+Edit comment on a staff/applicant: `editc INDEX c/`

-Edits the description of a comment on a staff.
+Edits only the description of a comment on a staff.

 Format: `editc INDEX c/ ti/TITLE_OF_COMMENT_TO_CHANGE d/DATE_OF_COMMENT_TO_CHANGE desc/NEW_DESCRIPTION`

 Example Scenario:
-* Comment to change has title: Example, Date: 10/10/2010, Description: Example of comment, and staff index is 1
+* Comment to change has Title: Working Ethics, Date: 10/10/2010, Description: Good, and staff index is 1
-* Command: `editc 1 c/ ti/Example d/10/10/2010 desc/New Example of comment`
+* Command: `editc 1 c/ ti/Working Ethics d/10/10/2010 desc/Quite Bad`

 ### 3.6.
 Archive data files `[coming in v2.0]`